Sivaji Ganesan: Early life

-Ganesan was born on 1 October 1928, as the fourth son of Chinnaiya Manrayar and Rajamani Ammal in Villupuram, India in a Kallar (Thevar) family.
+Ganesan was born on 1 October 1928, as the fourth son of Chinnaiya Manrayar and Rajamani Ammal in Vettaithidal, India in a Kallar (Thevar) family.
 Early in his career, Ganesan acted under the name V. C. Ganesan.
-Media outlets said that the initial 'V' stood for Villupuram, though one of Ganesan's sons stated that it stands for Vettaithidal, a village from which their family originates.
+Media outlets said that the initial 'V' stood for Villupuram, though one of Ganesan's sons stated that it stood for Vettaithidal, the village their family originates from.
 Without his father's consent, Ganesan decided to join a touring stage drama company at the age of seven.
 At the age of 10, he moved to Tiruchirappalli and joined a drama troupe in Sangiliyandapuram and began to perform in stage plays.
-From the drama troupe trainers, he was fortunate enough to learn acting and dancing.
+He was fortunate enough to learn acting and dancing from the drama troupe trainers.
 He was trained in Bharatanatyam, Kathak and Manipuri dance forms.

-Ganesan exhibited the ability to remember lengthy lines easily.
+Ganesan exhibited his ability to remember lengthy lines easily.
 The group favoured Ganesan to play the lead and he would continue to do so.
-His portrayal of Shivaji I in the stage play Shivaji Kanda Hindu Rajyam written by C. N. Annadurai earned him the monicker "Sivaji", which was conferred on him at a public function presided over by social reformer Periyar.
+His portrayal of Shivaji I in the stage play Shivaji Kanda Hindu Rajyam written by C. N. Annadurai earned him the moniker "Sivaji", which was conferred on him at a public function presided over by social reformer Periyar.
 Since then, he has been referred to by the name of "Sivaji".